r-lib/pkgdown/tests/testthat/_snaps/templates.md

       local_pkgdown_site(meta = list(template = list(package = "templatepackage")))
     Condition
       Error in `as_pkgdown()`:
       !
-Both template.bootstrap and template.bslib.version are set.
+Must set one only of template.bootstrap and template.bslib.version.
       i Update the pkgdown config in templatepackage, or set a Bootstrap version in your '_pkgdown.yml'.

 # Invalid bootstrap version spec in _pkgdown.yml